The shutdown of non-essential businesses across the United States was a sudden and unexpected shock to the economy.

 Yum!
-Brands (NYSE:YUM) held the $100-$110 level until the coronavirus outbreak halted the economy.
-The stock, which pays a dividend yielding 2.8%, sees the light at the end of the tunnel.
-In its filing, the company wrote that “we have seen early signs of sales recovery in markets that were first impacted by COVID-19, although there can be no assurance of continued improvement.”
+Brands (NYSE:YUM) held steady at the $100 to $110 level until the coronavirus outbreak halted the economy.
+But this stock, which pays a dividend yielding ~2%, has seen the light at the end of the tunnel.
+In its recent 8K filing, the company wrote that “we have seen early signs of sales recovery in markets that were first impacted by COVID-19, although there can be no assurance of continued improvement.”

-At the time of filing, Yum forecast same-store sales will fall in the mid to high single digits.
+At the time of filing, Yum forecast same-store sales fell in the mid to high single digits.
 Beyond the quarter ended March 31, the company is not positioned to give investors a forecast.

-To preserve its cash, Yum suspended its stock buyback program.
-Instead, it will invest in the company.
-It will also spend on things that maximize the health and well-being of its staff while they serve customers.
+To preserve cash, Yum suspended its stock buyback program.
+Instead, it will reinvest in the company.
+It will also spend to maximize the health and well-being of its staff while they serve customers.

-At a price-earnings of around 17 times, YUM stock is a good turnaround play for patient investors.
+At a price-to-earnings ratio around 17 times, YUM stock is a good turnaround play for patient investors.
 On average, analysts have a $97.13 price target on Yum!
 Brands.

-Shares of Starbucks (NASDAQ:SBUX) are down sharply because of the pandemic affecting its business.
-Yet as China sets to end its lockdown in its Hubei province in early April, Starbucks may start to see business bouncing back in the region.
+Shares of Starbucks (NASDAQ:SBUX) have held to a narrow trading range between $70 and $75 due to the pandemic affecting business.
+Yet as China ended lockdown in its Hubei province in early April, Starbucks will start to see business bouncing back in the region.

 The return of customers is hardly assured.
-But loyal customers will likely come back when businesses return to normal and people begin commuting to work.
+But loyal customers will likely come back as businesses return to normal and people begin commuting to work.

-SBUX stock held up well during the massive selloff in restaurant stocks because the market expects the business to snap back.
-The market’s optimism is undermined if the lockdown plays out longer.
-This delays the assumption on a return to normal life in China or in other countries.
+SBUX stock held up well during the March selloff in part because the market expects the business to snap back.
+This optimism will be undermined if the lockdown plays out longer.
+This delays the assumption on a return to normal life in China or other countries.

 Domino’s Pizza (DPZ)

-Domino’s Pizza (NYSE:DPZ) is hiring around 1,000 more staff across more than 100 stores in Chicago.
-This signals that the company has a strong understanding of the neighborhood it serves.
+Domino’s Pizza (NYSE:DPZ) hired around 1,000 more staff across more than 100 stores in Chicago.
+This signals that the company has a strong understanding of the neighborhoods it serves.
 By positioning itself as a favorite restaurant option, Domino’s has the opportunity to grow its market share.

 Chipotle Mexican Grill (CMG)